top of page

 Spaying/Neutering Your Cat

-Spaying or neutering your cat, also known as sterilization, is a surgical procedure that involves removing their reproductive organs.
+Spaying or neutering your cat, also known as sterilisation, is a surgical procedure that involves removing their reproductive organs.
 There are several reasons why spaying or neutering your cat can be beneficial.

-• Improved health - spaying or neutering can help to prevent certain health problems that can be life-threatening for cats.
+• Improved Health: Spaying or neutering can help prevent certain health problems that can be life-threatening for cats.
 These include uterine infections, breast tumors, and testicular cancer.

-• Behavior modification - sterilization can help to make your cat more manageable and easier to care for.
-Cats that are not spayed or neutered may exhibit behaviors such as roaming, fighting, spraying, and marking territory.
+• Behaviour Modification: Sterilisation can help to make your cat more manageable and easier to care for.
+Cats that are not spayed or neutered may exhibit behaviours such as roaming, fighting, spraying, and marking territory.
 These can be inconvenient or annoying for owners.
-And spaying or neutering can help to reduce or eliminate these behaviors.
+Spaying or neutering can help reduce or eliminate these behaviors.

-• Cost-saving - spaying or neutering your cat can save you money in the long run, as it can prevent expensive medical treatments for certain health problems and behaviors.
+• Cost-saving: Spaying or neutering your cat can save you money in the long run, as it can prevent expensive medical treatments for certain health problems and behaviours.

-• Population control - sterilization helps prevent unwanted litters.
+• Population Control: Sterilisation helps prevent unwanted litters.
 This reduces the number of unwanted cats and prevents overpopulation.

 Most cats can be safely spayed or neutered at around 6 months of age, but some veterinarians may recommend waiting until a cat is older.